Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Safety-Enforcement-and-Appeals-Policy.md

 ---

-## XIII.
+## XIV.
 Abuse of Moderation Systems

 The following activities may themselves constitute violations: